-One page websites seem to be a growing trend in London, Ontario website design.
+One page websites seem to be a growing trend in today’s digital age.
 They’re fluid, interactive, visually stimulating and downright engaging.
 Designed to showcase your brand in a unique and creative manner, scrolling websites stand out in an industry dominated by standard navigation and structure.

 But be carefully – just because something looks beautiful, it doesn’t necessarily mean that it’s built to be functional.

 One page websites are great promotional vehicles, but if your goal is to build a well optimized website for the long-term, a scrolling site might not be your best option.

 There are many reasons why websites feature multi-page designs.
 The biggest motivating factor is search engine optimization (seo).
 When you have a multi-page website, you can create a single page of content tailored to a very specific topic to maximize seo.
 Since search engines index and rank individual web pages, this enables you to provide unique landing pages for very narrow topics.

 When you put more than one topic onto a page, as is the case with a one page website design, you dilute that page’s value for each individual topic.

 Additionally, internal links are extremely valuable search engine optimization tools.
 While you can link to various areas on a one page website using internal anchors, the value isn’t the same as linking to an independent page within your site.

 Google currently doesn’t show internal anchors as separate results in their SERP (they aren’t consider separate pages, simply different areas of a single page).
 As such, you’re website will only be indexed as having a single page of content.